syntasso/workshop/enhancing-a-promise/README.md

 <hr/>

 ### Step two: `xaasCrd`
-1. ✅&nbsp;&nbsp;~~Get a base Promise~~
-1. ➡️ &nbsp;&nbsp;**Change it so that _the user who wants an instance_ knows they need to include their `costCentre` name when they make their request to the platform**
+> Change the Promise so that _the user who wants an instance_ knows they need to include their `costCentre` name when they make their request to the platform
-1. Change it so that _the worker cluster_ Operator that creates the instance knows to apply our new `costCentre` label `costCentre`
-1. Change it so that _the pipeline_ knows how to add the user's `costCentre` to the request for the instance
-1. Install the modified Promise on your platform
-1. Check it works: make a request to your platform for a Postgres instance

 <br/>
 <!-- end step marker -->